awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 C\# AWS CDK applications require \.NET Core v3\.1 or later, [available here](https://dotnet.microsoft.com/download/dotnet-core/3.1)\.

 The \.NET Standard toolchain includes `dotnet`, a command\-line tool for building and running \.NET applications and managing NuGet packages\.
-Even if work mainly in Visual Studio, this command can be useful for batch operations and for installing AWS Construct Library packages\.
+Even if you work mainly in Visual Studio, this command can be useful for batch operations and for installing AWS Construct Library packages\.

 ## Creating a project<a name="csharp-newproject"></a>